Carpet

-A carpet is a textile floor covering typically consisting of an upper layer of pile attached to a backing.
-The pile was traditionally made from wool, but since the 20th century synthetic fibers such as polypropylene, nylon, or polyester have often been used, as these fibers are less expensive than wool.
+A carpet or rug is a textile floor covering typically consisting of an upper layer of pile attached to a backing.
+The pile was traditionally made from wool, but since the 20th century, synthetic fibres such as polypropylene, nylon, and polyester have often been used as a cheaper alternative to wool.
 The pile usually consists of twisted tufts that are typically heat-treated to maintain their structure.
-The term carpet is often used in a similar context to the term rug, but rugs are typically considered to be smaller than a room and not attached to the floor.
+The terms carpet and rug can be interchangeable, though they have different definitions; rugs are generally loose-laid and of a smaller size, while carpets are cut to fit a room and fixed in place.